framps/raspiBackupDoc/en/src/backup-options.md

 The following directories are never backed up:

 - The backup path that was specified in the call
+- All mounted partitions other than the root partition
 - /proc
 - /lost found
 - /sys
 - /dev
 - /tmp
 - /run
+- /var/swap
+- /swapfile
+- /media

 In addition, all mounted directories from external devices that are not mounted on / are not backed up.
 Only the boot partition